Moni-tech/To-Do-List/README.md

 # 🚀 Simple To-Do List

 A simple, interactive To-Do List web application built with vanilla HTML, CSS, and JavaScript.
-This app allows users to manage their daily tasks with features like adding, editing, completing, and deleting todos.
+This app allows users to manage their daily tasks with features like adding, completing, and deleting todos.
 Tasks are persisted locally using the browser's localStorage, so they remain available even after refreshing the page.

 ## 🎯 Purpose